-18.7.
-Conflict of Interest
+18.7 Conflict of Interest

-As stated in the Federal Register 83 FR 5844, Federal regulations require that State grantees, in the direct Grant administration and means of carrying out eligible activities, be responsible with program administrative requirements, including those established in 24 C.F.R. §570.489(h) related to conflicts of interest.
+As stated in the Federal Register Vol. 83, No. 28 (February 9, 2018), 83 FR 5844, Federal regulations require that State grantees, in the direct Grant administration and means of carrying out eligible activities, be responsible with program administrative requirements, including those established in 24 C.F.R. §570.489(h) related to conflicts of interest.

 Several federal and state conflict of interest laws can govern CDBG-DR assisted activities.
-Therefore, PRDOH has enacted the Conflict of Interest Policy and Standards of Conduct in conformity with the following applicable federal and state regulations:
+Therefore, PRDOH has enacted the Conflict of Interest and Standards of Conduct Policy (COI Policy) in conformity with the following applicable federal and state regulations:

 - 1. HUD conflict of interest regulations, 24 C.F.R. §570.611 and 24 C.F.R. §85.36; - 2.
 The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R.
 Part 200 at § 200.112 and §200.318 (c)(1); - 3.
-Puerto Rico Department of Housing Organic Act, Act 97 of June 10, 1972, as amended; - 4.
-The Anti-Corruption Code for the New Puerto Rico, Act No. 2-2018, as amended; 3 LPRA § 1881 et seq.; and

-5. The Puerto Rico Government Ethics Office Organic Act, Act 1-2012, as amended.
+Puerto Rico Department of Housing Organic Act, Act 97 of June 10, 1972, as amended, 3 LPRA. § 441 et seq.; - 4.
+The Anti-Corruption Code for the New Puerto Rico, Act No. 2-2018, as amended; 3 LPRA § 1881 et seq.; and - The Puerto Rico Government Ethics Act of 2011, Act 1-2012, as amended.
 3 LPRA § 1854 et seq.

-The Conflict of Interest Policy and Standards of Conduct outlines PRDOH's responsibility, in its role as grantee, to identify, evaluate, disclose and manage apparent, potential or actual conflicts of interest related to CDBG-DR funded projects, activities and/or operations.
+The COI Policy outlines PRDOH's responsibility, in its role as grantee, to identify, evaluate, disclose and manage apparent, potential or actual conflicts of interest related to CDBG-DR funded projects, activities and/or operations.
 Said Policy is intended to serve as guidance for the identification of apparent, potential or actual conflicts of interest in all CDBG-DR assisted activities and/or operations.
-In accordance with 24 C.F.R. § 570.489, the Conflict of Interest Policy and Standards of Conduct also includes standards of conduct governing employees engaged in the award or administration of contracts.
+In accordance with 24 C.F.R. § 570.489, the COI Policy also includes standards of conduct governing employees engaged in the award or administration of contracts.

-As defined in the Conflict of Interest Policy and Standards of Conduct, a conflict of interest is a situation in which any person who is a public servant, employee, agent, consultant, officer, or elected official or appointed official of the PRDOH, or of any designated public agencies, or of Subrecipients that are receiving funds under the CDBG-DR Program may obtain a financial or personal interest or benefit that is or could be reasonably incompatible with the public interest, either for themselves, or with those whom they have business, or an organization which employs or is about to employ any of the parties indicated herein, or a member of their family unit during their tenure or for two (2) years after.
+As defined in the COI Policy, a conflict of interest is a situation in which any person who is a public servant, employee, agent, consultant, officer, or elected official or appointed official of the PRDOH, or of any designated public agencies, or of Subrecipients that are receiving funds under the CDBG-DR Program may obtain a financial or personal interest or benefit that is or could be reasonably incompatible with the public interest, either for themselves, or with those whom they have business, or an organization which employs or is about to employ any of the parties indicated herein, or a member of their family unit during their tenure or for two (2) years after.

 Such conflicts of interests will not be tolerated by PRDOH.
-PRDOH, Program officials, their employees, agents and/or designees are subject to state ethic laws and regulations, including, but not limited to the Puerto Rico Government Ethics Act of 2011, Act 1-2012, as amended, in regard to their conduct in the administration, granting of awards and program activities.
+Program officials, their employees, agents and/or designees are subject to state ethic laws and regulations, including, but not limited to Puerto Rico Government Ethics Act of 2011, Act 1-2012, as amended, in regard to their conduct in the administration, granting of awards and program activities.